THE TRIP THAT INSPIRED ME TO BECOME A FLIGHT ATTENDANT!

 At the time I was fast approaching 30 and feeling very restless in my career.
 I’d set my alarm to wake up at the same time each morning, work late each night and each week seemed to be the same thing over and over….
 My life was beginning to feel like Groundhog Day.

 I was happy within myself, but at the same time I was bored of living the same daily routine.
 Travelling to Europe had opened my mind to the idea that the corporate structure I had become accustomed to was not the same everywhere in the world!
-Taking a siesta seemed like foreign concept to me!
+Taking a siesta seemed like a foreign concept to me!
 But I love the principle of taking a break to revive your energy levels in the middle of the day.

 Meanwhile, I’d see Flight Attendants posting photographs on Instagram, at the beach on a Tuesday!
 And somehow, the idea of not having to be stuck in an office all day absolutely blew my mind!